Restricted Boltzmann machine representation for the groundstate and excited states of Kitaev Honeycomb model: Braiding

 which produces two vortices along the $\hat{z}$ direction in plaquettes 3 and 4.

 {}

-The reason why these operators can produce vortices in the system can be explained by rewriting the Hamiltonian of the system in terms of Majorana fermions.
-Kitaev originally solved the Hamiltonian through this approach.
-The disadvantage of this approach in comparison to what was done above is that when the Hamiltonian is mapped to Majorana fermions, there are unphysical states in the system which need to be projected out.
-This will be clear as we go along.\\
+Let us explain how these operators create vortices from the viewpoint of Kitaev's original Majorana fermion representation \cite{Kitaev_2006}.
 We assume that there are two fermionic modes living on each lattice site corresponding to the four creation and annihilation operators $a^\dagger_{m,i}$ and $a_{m,i}$, where $m\in \{1,2\}$ is the index for the modes and $i$ is the index for the lattice sites.
 Here unlike before, we use one index for lattice site to avoid unnecessary complications.
 Then we will separate the imaginary and real parts of these operators, to define the Majorana fermions as below